What Is Data Quality?

 For this kind of business case, data accuracy is way more important than the level of sophistication of your forecasting model (tree-based, deep learning, statistical forecast, …).

-- Incorrect historical sales data due to a data entry error or system glitch could impact the performance of your model.
+• Incorrect historical sales data due to data entry errors or system glitches could impact your model's performance.

 💡 How can we check it?

-The objective here is to evaluate records from different datasets to ensure they present consistent trends and behaviours.
+The objective here is to evaluate records across datasets to ensure they exhibit consistent trends and behaviours.

 💡 How to enforce it?

-- Data Standardization: enforce strict guidelines for data entry and format to ensure consistency.
+1. Data Standardization: Enforce strict guidelines for data entry and format to ensure consistency.

-- Automated Data Cleansing: implement automated tools or scripts to clean and standardize data.
+2. Automated Data Cleansing: Implement automated tools or scripts to clean and standardize data.

-- Error Reporting: establish a robust error reporting and resolution process.
+3. Error Reporting: Establish a robust error reporting and resolution process.

-I hope that these examples gave you enough insights to understand how to implement data quality checks in your organization.
+I hope these examples provided enough insight to help you implement data quality checks in your organisation.

 If your company is investing in a Supply Chain digital transformation, data quality is no longer a luxury but a necessity.

-It should be included in your strategic roadmap to ensure the right level of quality to make informed decisions, streamline operations and achieve business goals.
+It should be included in your strategic roadmap to ensure the right level of quality, support informed decision-making, streamline operations, and achieve business goals.

 There is no point in investing capital and energy in advanced analytics solutions if you cannot rely on a trusted data source.